 Championship Mini Golf

-Mini golf cost £3 for each of us and there was no limit to how long we took however we could only go around once.
-Each of the 9 holes are based on a championship golf hole from around the world.
-It is a really lovely course and there’s some pretty long and challenging holes.
+Mini golf cost £3 for each of us and there was no limit to how long we took, however, we could only go around once.
+Each of the 9 holes is based on a championship golf hole from around the world.
+It is a really lovely course and there are some pretty long and challenging holes.
 We had quite a lot of balls go out of bounds.
 The setting is beautiful amongst the trees and I can highly recommend this activity.

 There are many other charged activities at Ribby Hall such as archery (£9), baby ballet (£4.50), art attack, balance bikes (£4.50), creche, fencing (£6.00), laser tag (£5.00), messy play (£5.00), racquet sports, table tennis, water walkers (£5.00), 9 hole par 3 golf course, cycle hire (£10 a day), fishing lessons (£25 per person), segways (£19.50), tennis, arcade with amusements.
 Jamie was too young for a lot of these activities.
 Most are for 6-8+ years.